 Plan 3c continues to build upon the previous increments.
-All of the previous benefits are still present and the extra benefits beyond the previous increment are focused on increased other social effects benefits and a wider floodplain.
+All of the previous benefits are still present and the extra benefits beyond the previous increment are focused on increasing other social effects benefits and a wider floodplain.
 Plan 3c is the most inclusive plan, allowing for more aggregation areas to have a level of inclusion at the 2% AEP floodplain than any of the previous plans while still being constrained by total comprehensive benefits and similar or greater levels of flooding as the NED Plan.
-That is to say, we did not include areas at the 2% AEP which didn't at minimum have similar depths of flooding to comparable NED justified areas at the 2% AEP.
-In developing plans, this plan was determined to have the highest benefits in the other social effects category given that it provides the most benefits for socially vulnerable communities and improves community resiliency and cohesion more than the previous plans.
+This includes areas at the 2% AEP which had at minimum similar depths of flooding to comparable NED justified areas at the 2% AEP.
+This plan was determined to have the highest benefits in the OSE category given that it provides the most benefits for communities which are more susceptible to flood hazards and improves community resiliency and cohesion compared to the previous plans.
 However, it has the lowest net NED benefits of the four plans in the final array while still providing more NED benefits than costs.
-Plan 3c would include elevating1147 residential structures and floodproofing 87 nonresidential structures.
+Plan 3c would include elevating 1,147 residential structures and floodproofing 87 nonresidential structures.